 Living abroad as expats is a rewarding lifestyle.
-One of the rewards is being able to practice worldschooling.
+One of the rewards is being able to practice worldschooling in Mexico.
 What is worldschooling?
 In my mind, worldschooling does NOT have anything to do with politics.
 On the contrary, for us worldschooling means displaying love for people of all nationalities, experiencing lands near and far, discovering adventures big and small, and developing an appreciation for the beautiful differences we find in every culture and land.

 Here are 10 ways we are worldschooling in Mexico, although I am pretty sure most of these ideas can be attempted anywhere you and your family live :-)